 Each volume is produced in the Pacific Northwest, in a limited edition print run of 150.
 The print runs are small, to further the preciousness of the printed piece.
 Each copy uses production methods that make it unique.
 For example, Volume 15.2 includes risograph overlays.
 Risographs are custom prints from a machine that is a hybrid of copier and screenprinter.

-The publication exists in a limited edition print run of 150 for each volume.
-It is also archived through the Portland State University library, and each volume is available to the public approximately two years after the print release.
+Digitally, LIVD is archived through the Portland State University library.
+Each volume is available to the public approximately two years after the print release.

 To extend the reach of the publication, the twitter feed keeps pace with real-time issues and information.

-Volume 15.2 of LIVD (entitled “Letting Go”) includes articles responding to the following prompt: Screwing up, failure, vulnerability… that sort of thing.
+Volume 15.2 of LIVD (entitled “Letting Go”) includes articles responding to the following prompt: Screwing up, failure, vulnerability and risk.
 Again, topically the authors vary in their responses, yet all are working towards understanding failure and vulnerability as it underpins a creative practice.
 Nick Kuder (designer and educator) starts off with fantastic insight into the workings of stigmergic systems.
 Artist Roz Crews follows, in an interview with Caleb Misclevitz (designer) on taking risks and not taking risks.
-Portland Designer Nimi Einstein’s piece centers around xenophobia, and LA designer Tamar Rosenthal crafts a response.
-Nimi and Tamar have never met in person, but share a similar cultural heritage, their viewpoints offer an interesting insight into the current struggles between Israelis, Palestinians and American descendents.
+Portland designer Nimi Einstein’s piece centers around xenophobia, and LA designer Tamar Rosenthal crafts a response.
+Nimi and Tamar have never met in person, but share a similar cultural heritage, their viewpoints offer an interesting insight into the current struggles between Israelis, Palestinians and their American descendents.
 Interspersed throughout the publication are poems on contemporary existence from Doctor Kobra.
-Doctor Kobra has also included a graphic piece calling for hugs.
+Doctor Kobra’s graphics can also be found in the publication.